Cinderlia/sieve/README.md

 # Sieve

-Sieve, formerly named SymEx, is a hybrid fuzzing tool built on top of Witcher.
-It extends and improves the original Witcher workflow and adds a symbolic-execution component to support tighter cooperation between fuzzing and program analysis.
+Sieve is a hybrid fuzzing tool built on top of Witcher.

-Witcher remains the foundation of the runtime and fuzzing pipeline, while Sieve is the primary system in this repository and the main focus of this documentation.

-In addition, Sieve addresses several limitations of the original Witcher implementation and expands the parameter scope beyond GET, POST, and COOKIE to also include ENV, FILE, SQL, and SESSION parameters.

-Sieve currently targets PHP 7 and 8, with future support for other languages.
+It currently targets PHP 7 and 8.

 ## License